 All kindergarten children take the KRA during the first weeks of the school year.
 Students do not experience the KRA as a test.
 Instead, the assessment is a combination of teacher observations of everyday activities and students' answers to questions.
 The results of the KRA provide a starting point for each child, and do not prevent any child from entering kindergarten.

 Extensive information and additional resources about the KRA, including an overview for families and an FAQ for parents and caregivers, may be found on the Ohio Department of Education website.
-Librarians may wish to distribute the Welcome to Kindergarten Family Resource document (link downloads a PDF) from the ODE.
+Librarians may wish to distribute the Welcome to Kindergarten Family Resource document (PDF) from the ODE.

 See the BUILD Initiative website for more information about kindergarten entry assessments.